floatplane-dev/huisarts-poelstra/README.md

 The [website](http://huisartspoelstra.nl) of a GP in Rotterdam, Netherlands.

 #### Highlights
-* Built with Gulp, Nunchucks (HTML), SASS (CSS), jQuery (JS), Atom & Git
+* Built with Gulp 4, Nunchucks (HTML), SASS (CSS), jQuery (JS), Atom & Git
 * Mobile responsive & retina-ready
 * Served on SSD Ubuntu Nginx servers
-* Designed back in 2011, built in Joomla :facepalm:, revamped into Gulp in 2017
+* Originally built in 2011 in Joomla :facepalm:
+* Revamped with Gulp 4 May 2017

 ### Setup
 First make sure you have [NPM](https://nodejs.org/en/download/), [Yarn](https://yarnpkg.com/en/) and [Gulp](http://gulpjs.com/):